 The typical shoppers who buy Ontario foods are men and women between the ages of 25 and 64.
 Food buying is now largely a shared household activity where both partners participate in the shopping experience and decision-making.

-Foodland Ontario is divided into three main areas: Brand Services, Retail Services and Grower Services.
+Foodland Ontario is divided into three main areas: Brand Services, Retail Services and Client Services.

 Good Things Grow in Ontario!

 The slogan and musical jingle “Good Things Grow in Ontario” was first introduced to the public in 1977.
 In tandem with the Foodland Ontario symbol, it encouraged people to buy and enjoy the wide variety local Ontario foods.
 The message later evolved to spreading the word about the positive economic benefits of buying local.